Database¶

 Bot-delivered (unsolicited) room messages — alerts / logs / notifications routed to the web surface via WebTransport.deliver: id, user_id, token, role, title, text, created_at.
 Distinct from task-backed turns; merged into room history by time |

-Rooms (unified Talk/web)
+Rooms (unified Talk/web)¶

 The unified Talk/web room-sync model (defined in schema.sql) supersedes the de-facto tasks-as-history store with a surface-neutral room + message model.

-| Table |
+| Table | Purpose |

 rooms |

-Canonical room registry keyed on conversation_token; origin (talk|web), display name, archived flag |
+Canonical room registry keyed on conversation_token; origin (talk|web), display name, archived flag, plus the standing per-room model / effort default applied by record_inbound |

 room_bindings |